-Study and practice of effective writing techniques related to writing at work for the professional world that focuses on producing polished documents, enhancing research techniques, and fine-tuning oral communication skills.
+The study and practice of effective writing techniques related to writing at work for the professional world that focuses on producing polished documents, enhancing research techniques, and fine-tuning oral communication skills.

 ENG-233.
-SURVEY OF ENGLISH LITERATURE I
+SURVEY OF ENGLISH LITERATURE I Credits: 3